 The age you purchase a policy also affects its cost: the younger you are, the lower the cost.
 Once a policy is purchased, premiums cannot be increased because of age.
 Premiums can only be raised if the increase applies to a whole group of insureds.

 Long-term care insurance provides a more cost-effective way to pay for long-term care services than relying on personal savings.
-To pay for the same amount of services covered by insurance costing $188 a month, a 60-year-old person would have to put aside $1,666 a month over 22 years.
+According to a 2014 study by America's Health Insurance Plans, to pay for the same amount of services covered by insurance costing $188 a month, a 60-year-old person would have to put aside $1,666 a month over 22 years.